-- Hilton Boston Downtown: We renovated approximately 90 rooms at the hotel, which included the addition of 41 rooms.
-The project was substantially completed during the first quarter of 2015. - Chicago Marriott Downtown: We are planning to complete a multi-year guest room renovation at the hotel.
-Marriott is contributing to the cost of the renovation through an amendment to the hotel's management agreement, which is discussed further below.
-The amendment is expected to reduce management fees by approximately \$1.8 million in 2015.
-The first phase of the guest room renovation, which consisted of 200 rooms, including all 25 suites, was successfully completed during the first quarter of 2015.
+- Hilton Boston Downtown: We renovated approximately 90 rooms at the hotel, creating an incremental 41 guest rooms, as a return on investment project.
+The project was completed during the second quarter of 2015. - Chicago Marriott Downtown: We commenced a multi-year guest room renovation at the hotel.
+Marriott is contributing to the cost of the renovation through an amendment to the hotel's management agreement to reduce management fees for the remaining term of the management agreement, which is discussed further below.
+The first phase of the guest room renovation, which consisted of 140 rooms, was completed during the first quarter of 2015.
 We also added Marriott's new prototype F&B grab-and-go outlet in the hotel's lobby.
-The second phase of the guest room renovation will be completed during the seasonally slow winter months over the next three years and is not expected to result in material disruption. - The Lodge at Sonoma: We expect to renovate the guest rooms at the hotel during the seasonally slow winter months of late 2015 and early 2016. - Luxury Collection Hotel Chicago: We expect to renovate and reposition the hotel currently known as the Conrad Chicago during the next two seasonally slow winter seasons in connection with the rebranding of the hotel.
-We are currently finalizing the cost and timing of this project.
+The second phase of the guest room renovation will be completed during the seasonally slow winter months over the next three years and is not expected to result in material disruption. - The Lodge at Sonoma: We expect to renovate the guest rooms at the hotel during the seasonally slow winter months of late 2015 and early 2016. - Luxury Collection Hotel Chicago: We expect to renovate and reposition the hotel currently known as the Conrad Chicago during the next two seasonally slow winter seasons in connection with the rebranding.
+We are currently finalizing the cost of this project.

-We spent approximately \$20.2 million on capital improvements at our hotels during the three months ended March 31, 2015, which primarily related to the the addition of 41 rooms at the Hilton Boston Downtown and the first phase of guest room renovation at the Chicago Marriott Downtown.
+We spent approximately \$32.2 million on capital improvements at our hotels during the six months ended June 30, 2015, primarily related to the addition of 41 guest rooms at the Hilton Boston Downtown and the first phase of guest room renovation at the Chicago Marriott Downtown.

-Also during the three months ended March 31, 2015, we entered into an amendment to our management agreement with Marriott for the Chicago Marriott Downtown.
+In connection with the Chicago Marriott Downtown renovation discussed above, we entered into an amendment to our management agreement with Marriott for the hotel.
 Under the amendment, we committed to completing the multi-year renovation at the hotel in exchange for adjustments to the incentive management fee ("IMF") calculation under the hotel management agreement.
 The amendment, which became effective on April 1, 2015, reduces IMF for the remaining term of the management agreement.
 The reduction is achieved by reducing the percentage of operating profit paid to Marriott from 20% to 18% and deducting base management fees and certain owner-funded capital from operating profit for purposes of calculating IMF.
 The amendment is expected to reduce management fees by approximately \$1.8 million in 2015.